How To Multiply A Square Root

 Mathematical Research

 While the basics are well-established, research continues in areas related to square roots, such as the development of more efficient algorithms for approximating square roots of large numbers and exploring their properties in more abstract mathematical contexts.
-For example, number theorists study the distribution of square roots modulo prime numbers, which has implications for cryptography and coding theory.
+As an example, number theorists study the distribution of square roots modulo prime numbers, which has implications for cryptography and coding theory.

 Common Misconceptions